 Could this turn into a more common practice for Yelp?
 A lot will depend on the outcome of this lawsuit.

-So, What’s a Safe Way to Gather Reviews?
+So, What’s a Safe Way for Law Firms to Gather Reviews?

 The short answer is to nudge them into growing organically.
 While it’s certainly reasonable to send a “thank you” email to a client once they are finished working your firm (which would of course contain some text that encourages the client to post a review if they felt satisfied) there’s no easy way to go about asking that they post a review.